eulerlab/rd10_rgc/README.md

 ## Code

 The code can be found in the `code` folder; it's published under the MIT license.
-Each jupyter notebook describes the analyses performed in the data and builds the figures depicted in the paper.
+Each jupyter notebook describes the analyses performed and builds the figures depicted in the paper.

 ## Data